 I know, I know, a lot of recipes say to repeat the lye process another time — sometimes three more times — but that will destroy a lot of flavor; there are a ton of water-soluble flavor compounds in an olive that the lye solution washes away.
 Trust me.
 Your olives, unless they are gigantic, will not be overly bitter even after just a light, 12-hour lye soak.

-Now you need to cleanse your olives.
-They will have a fair bit of lye solution in them now.
+Now you need to cleanse your lye cured olives.
+They will have a fair bit of lye solution within them now.
 Keep changing the water 2 to 4 times a day for 3 to 6 days, depending on the size of the olives.
 After 2 days, taste one: It should be a little soapy, but not too bitter.
 It’ll be bland, and a little soft.
 Once the water runs clear you should lose that soapy taste.

 Time to brine.
 If you have large olives, make a brine of 3/4 cup salt to 1 gallon of water.
 And use good salt if you can.
 You will taste the difference.
 Kosher salt is OK, but ideally use a quality salt like Trapani, which is from Sicily.
 It’s not that expensive, but it is worlds better than regular salt.